The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 The QAMOO frontier extends well above the classical frontier into high-return, high-volatility territory that is not achievable within the constraint set.
 This reflects the 2-bit encoding permitting unconstrained concentrations in the single-submission path.
 As hardware improves and higher bit depths become feasible (allowing 4% or 5% granularity rather than 33%), the QAMOO frontier should converge toward and eventually trace the classical efficient frontier more closely.
 This is the experiment to run next.

 One methodological note: the classical Markowitz frontier and the QAMOO frontier are not guaranteed to use identical covariance inputs.
 The classical frontier is computed at a specific point in the backtest.
 The QAMOO problem file is written at a separate point.
 If the EWMA covariance window differs between the two computations, the frontiers are not directly comparable.
-This does not affect the qualitative finding — the QAMOO frontier clearly extends beyond the classical feasible region — but it limits the precision of any quantitative comparison between specific frontier points.
+This does not affect the qualitative finding.
+The QAMOO frontier clearly extends beyond the classical feasible region, but it limits the precision of any quantitative comparison between specific frontier points.

 Exhibit I: Scope